 Finally, the Sandcastle Support Hub on our website contains lots of useful resources and signposting to reliable information for families who are affected by a rare genetic condition.

 Why we do it

-There are between 4,000 and 6,000 diagnosed genetic conditions (not including the thousands of people who live with an undiagnosed genetic condition).
-Each diagnosed condition affects less than 0.1% of the UK’s population, but together they affect the lives of 3 million people.
-Collectively, therefore, they are not rare at all and the total number is increasing with developments in genetic research.
+There are approximately 6,000 diagnosed genetic conditions.
+Each affects less than 0.1% of the UK’s population, but together they are one of the greatest causes of disability and early death and affect the lives of 3 million people in the UK (source: National Human Genome Research Institute).
+Collectively, therefore, they are not rare at all.

 Many genetic conditions are life-limiting, all are life-changing.

 Symptoms of different rare genetic conditions vary but can include physical disability, learning difficulty, mental health and social issues.
 Caring for a loved one with a genetic condition is emotionally exhausting.
 It impacts the whole family and as a result the families we support face significant barriers in their lives including mental health issues, relationship breakdown, isolation, financial worries, lack of opportunity and bereavement to name but a few.